Young Cuba

 Dom stands for "home" and "house" in Russian.

 This topic has always been sensitive in my family.
-My great grandfather's home was destroyed twice because of dekulakization — the Soviet campaign of political repressions.
-My family was forced to move twice; the first time was when I was three, after the 1998 Russian financial crisis.
-I moved myself in March 2022 after the government of my country launched a criminal full-scale war against Ukraine and turned demanding peace into a crime.
+My great-grandfather’s home was destroyed twice during dekulakization — the Soviet campaign of political repression.
+My family was forced to move twice: the first time when I was three, after the 1998 Russian financial crisis, and the second time in 2019, right before the pandemic.
+I moved myself in March 2022.

 DOM